Spuistraat

 The Spuistraat in downtown Amsterdam connects the Hekelveld to the Spui.
 It runs roughly north to south, parallel to the Singel and the Nieuwezijds Voorburgwal.
 At the Royal Palace of Amsterdam, the Spuistraat crosses the Raadhuisstraat and Paleisstraat.
 Originally the Spuistraat was a canal, the Nieuwezijds Achterburgwal.
-The canal was filled in in 1867, and the street renamed then.
+The canal was filled up in 1867, and the street was then renamed.

 History

 Nieuwezijds Achterburgwal

 The Nieuwezijds Achterburgwal (New Side Behind Bastion Wall) is a former canal in Amsterdam, the Netherlands.
 From around 1380 to 1450 it was part of the town's defenses, forming the western limit of the medieval city of Amsterdam.